-We have entered into employment agreements with Mr. Duchemin, dated August 26, 2013, as amended, and Mr. Gagnon, dated October 2, 2013.
+We have entered into employment agreements with Mr. Duchemin, dated August 26, 2013, and Mr. Gagnon, dated October 2, 2013.
 Each of these agreements, as amended, provides for a term ending August 26, 2016, which such term shall automatically be extended for two additional years following the end of the term then in effect unless, not less than 90 days prior to each such date, either party shall have given written notice to the other that it does not wish to extend the agreement.
-Mr. Duchemin's employment agreement provides for an annual base salary (which was initially \$350,000 following execution of his agreement in 2013), a bonus for the portion of fiscal 2013 following his hiring in the amount of \$150,000, as well as eligibility to receive cash incentive compensation on an annual basis of up to a one hundred fifty percent (150%) (which was initially 200% following execution of his agreement in 2013) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, which may include non-GAAP earnings per share (on a pro-forma basis, as applicable), revenue growth, and EBITDA, each exclusive of one-time charges, and other discretionary factors.
-Mr. Gagnon's employment agreement provides for an annual base salary (which was initially \$290,000 following execution of his agreement in 2013) and eligibility to receive cash incentive compensation on an annual basis of up to a fifty percent (50%) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, including as described above.
-On July 30, 2014, we entered into amendments to our employment agreements with Mr. Duchemin and Mr. Gagnon that among other things, extended the terms thereof through August 26, 2016, and modified them such that the terms shall automatically be extended for two additional years following the end of the term then in effect unless, not less than 90 days prior to each such date, either party shall have given written notice to the other that it does not wish to extend the respective employment agreement.
+As amended, Mr. Duchemin's employment agreement provides for an annual base salary (which was initially \$350,000 following execution of his agreement in 2013), a bonus for the portion of fiscal 2013 following his hiring in the amount of \$150,000, as well as eligibility to receive cash incentive compensation on an annual basis of up to a one hundred fifty percent (150%) (which was initially 200% following execution of his agreement in 2013) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, which may include non-GAAP earnings per share (on a pro-forma basis, as applicable), revenue growth, and EBITDA, each exclusive of one-time charges, and other discretionary factors.
+As amended, Mr. Gagnon's employment agreement provides for an annual base salary (which was initially \$290,000 following execution of his agreement in 2013) and eligibility to receive cash incentive compensation on an annual basis of up to a one hundred percent (100%) of his base salary upon meeting objectives as determined by the Board of Directors or the Compensation Committee, including as described above.
+On May 26, 2016, we entered into amendments to our employment agreements with Mr. Duchemin and Mr. Gagnon that among other things, increased the amount of severance payment that is due if Mr. Duchemin or Mr. Gagnon are terminated by us without cause, by the executives for good reason, or upon a change of control, and added customary best net/modified economic cutback 280G provisions, as recommended by Gallagher.
 Under the respective employment agreements, the base salary amounts are subject to review annually by our Board of Directors and Compensation Committee.
 Mr. Duchemin and Mr. Gagnon are also eligible to participate in other incentive compensation plans as the Board of Directors or Compensation Committee shall provide for our senior executive officers.
-Each of Mr. Duchemin and Mr. Gagnon also received an inducement stock option grant of 500,000 options and 150,000 options, respectively.
+In connection with their hiring, each of Mr. Duchemin and Mr. Gagnon also received an inducement stock option grant of 500,000 options and 150,000 options, respectively.